OktarinTentakel/lsd-landmark-style-definition/readme.md

 use them to hold generated, globally unique identifiers, but I'd generally not recommend to use them for styling anymore.

-The only helpful ID-selector use I could think of, is to use an ID as a root selector, to avoid collisions of landmark selectors, where multiple contexts/projects meet in one document.
+The only helpful ID-selector use I could think of, is to use an ID **as a root selector**, to avoid collisions of landmark selectors, where multiple contexts/projects meet in one document.
 Let's say you follow an "island" approach, where one project integrates with another inline (cookie banner inside a host page for example).
 In that case it might be a wise decision to define a